Skip to content

 • A shared Istio Service Entry, in the istio egress gateway namespace, to register the hosts and the ports for the egress gateway.

-The configuration in Package CRs in combination with the behavior of Istio should be understood when using egress.
-There are a few “gotchas” that might occur while using the egress configurations.
+The configuration in Package CRs in combination with the behavior of Istio should be understood when using egress for sidecar workloads.
+There are a few “gotchas” that might occur while using the sidecar egress configurations.

 • Specifying a port in a Package that is not exposed via the workload: This will be allowed with a warning from the operator, but the traffic will not be able to egress.
 An istioctl analyze will show an error such as: Referenced host:port not found: "egressgateway.istio-egress-gateway.svc.cluster.local:9200"